 Delicious and filling!

 My version uses a modern cut of meat: ground beef.
 And instead of potatoes, I decided to experiment with a sweet potato topping for a healthier carb option.
-A you could use white sweet potato to keep the traditional look!
+You could use white sweet potatoes to keep the traditional look!

 Can I use any different meat?